Thiago099/ghidra_scripts/readme.md

 All scripts that interact with the address library will ask for a game version; you should provide it with the correct one for your executable

+### RenameAllKnownFunctions.py

+This script will rename all known functions to the name, currently all of the RELOCATION_ID calls in commonlib

+### GetAddressLibraryIds.py

+This script will return both the AE and SE address library IDs of the selected code unit; if it is on a function, it will do so for the original code unit, if they are on the database

 ### Bookmark An Address.py

 This script will ask you for an address library ID, it will bookmark the address of that id